Bengal1/Simple-CNN-Guide/README.md

 Gradient descent is a first-order iterative optimization algorithm that uses the [*Gradient*](https://en.wikipedia.org/wiki/Gradient) of the loss function to guide parameter updates.
 Starting from an initial set of parameters, the algorithm computes the gradient of the loss with respect to each parameter and then moves the parameters in the opposite direction of the gradient, since this is the direction of steepest descent.
 The magnitude of each update is controlled by the learning rate (η), which determines how large a step is taken toward reducing the loss.
 Through repeated updates, the parameters gradually converge toward a local (or sometimes global) minimum of the loss function.

+In the forward pass, the input propagates through the network to produce an output and compute the loss.
+In the backward pass (backpropagation), this loss is propagated backward through the network to determine how much each parameter contributed to the error.
+Using the chain rule, the gradients of the loss with respect to all weights and biases are calculated layer by layer.
+These gradients indicate how the parameters should change to reduce the loss.
+The Gradient Descent algorithm then updates the parameters in the opposite direction of the gradients.
+Repeating this cycle gradually improves the model by minimizing the loss function.

 The parameter update rule for the $i-th$ parameter at iteration $t + 1$ is:

 ```math